-29 The Inter-American Foundation is an independent development agency that works directly with local private organizations in Latin America and the Caribbean to target assistance to lowincome individuals.
+29 The Inter-American Foundation is an independent development agency that works directly with local private organizations in Latin America and the Caribbean to target assistance to low-income individuals.
 The members of its Board of Directors are appointed by the President and confirmed by the Senate.
 By law, six members are from private organizations and three are from the U.S. Government.

 Both arguments are correct, although both are also incomplete.
 ESF aid is both security aid and economic aid.
 It is used mainly to fund fast-disbursing balance of payments aid programs for countries of high foreign policy significance to the United States.
 Nevertheless, development projects also account for a significant share of ESF resources.
 Since 1980, about one-fifth of all ESF funds in Central America have gone to fund development projects and activities to help strengthen democratic institutions in recipient countries.
 Often, especially in Central America, the United States has asked recipient countries to adopt economic policy reforms as a condition for access to this aid.
-The local currencies generated by the ESF program have often been used to finance development-type activities.
-30
+The local currencies generated by the ESF program have often been used to finance development-type activities 30

 Four other points about the ESF aid program in Central America might be made.
 First, as Figure 4 shows, most ESF money in the region has been used to provide BOP support.
 By definition, this means it has been used to help countries pay for imported goods in situations where they lack the necessary foreign exchange.
 Among other things, this helps prevent sharp declines in the value of their national currencies and helps avoid the major political, social, and economic dislocations such declines may portend.
-In practice, however, the U.S. BOP aid often has been used, not just to pay for general imports, but to give the private sector in the recipient countries access to foreign exchange so it can buy needed imports and bottlenecks or shortages that can hamper economic avoid growth.
+In practice, however, the U.S. BOP aid often has been used, not just to pay for general imports, but to give the private sector in the recipient countries access to foreign exchange so it can buy needed imports and avoid bottlenecks or shortages that can hamper economic growth.
 31

 Second, as Figure 4 also shows, a major share of ESF funds in Central America have also been used to finance development projects and other related activities.
-In many years since 1985, the United States channeled one-third to one-half as much money into project assistance through ESF as did AID's regular development

-30 See, for example, the discussion of the uses of ESF aid and ESF generated local currency in CRS Report 89-369 F. El Salvador, 1979-1989: A Briefing Book on U.S. Aid and the Situation in El Salvador, April 28, 1989, esp. pp. 31-60.
-31 The United States and the recipient country sign agreements specifying the conditions and limits on the way the BOP money and the local currency it generates may be used.
+In many years since 1985, the United States channeled one-third to one-half as much money into project assistance through ESF as did AID's regular development at The United States and the recipient country sign agreements specifying the conditions and limits on the way the BOP money and the local currency it generates may be used.
 Individuals and private sector firms may purchase the BOP aid dollars from their central bank, in exchange for an equivalent value in their own national currency, to finance purchases of qualifying imports.
 The local currency generated by the BOP aid program belongs to the recipient country government.
 As such, it is not included in the foreign aid totals reported in this paper.
 Nevertheless, it must be used, as specified in the aid agreements, to finance activities compatible with U.S. foreign assistance laws.
 In many countries, the local currency is used to finance special development projects or to fund the country's share of the cost (counterpart funds) of development projects supported with foreign aid.
 For more information, see the chapter titled Composition of the U.S. Aid Program and the Uses Made of the Funds in CRS Rept.
-89-369 F, El Salva- dor Briefing Book. dor Briefing Book.
+89-369 F, El Salvador Briefing Book.